hdashnow/hdashnow.github.io/about.md

 * [ABACBS](http://www.abacbs.org/)

 ## Education
-* BSc (Genetics, Biochemistry and Molecular Biology), The University of Melbourne
+* Bachelor of Science (Genetics, Biochemistry and Molecular Biology), The University of Melbourne
-* BA (Psychology), The University of Melbourne
+* Bachelor of Arts (Psychology), The University of Melbourne
-* MSc (Bioinformatics), The University of Melbourne
+* Master of Science (Bioinformatics), The University of Melbourne

 ## Software
 * [STRetch](https://github.com/Oshlack/STRetch/): Detecting STR expansions from short-read sequencing data